Alusus/Rows/readme.md

 This class is used to manage the access to the database and executing many queries on it.

+`logging` when set to true the library will print the executed SQL statements to the console.

+`reconnectionDelay` the delay in microseconds that the library will wait after the connection to the server is lost before trying to reconnect.

+`reconnectionAttemptCount` The max number of reconnection retries before the library gives up and returns an error.

 `init` used to initialize the database with the given driver.
 The closure version of the `init` function and constructor are used for supporting multi-threading, i.e. using the same `Db` object from multiple threads.
 The closure will be used to initialize a new driver for each new thread